TheNamlit/EmotesOnMyMind/README.md

 - Browse Emotes on a LazyGrid using pagination to continuously load new Emotes.
 - Search for Emotes in SearchBar with locally cached Search-History.
+- Filter for Animated, Not Animated (including none and all).
 - Clicking on an Emote-Item will bring the user to the either to the StickerDetailsScreen (if Sticker has already been downloaded) or the EmoteDetailsScreen (if it hasn't been downloaded yet).